raybogman/pwa-studio-serverless/README.md

 Advanced version [test & prod setup] (custom domain, pipeline deploy) Use step 1-5 to get your project started.

-- copilot app init --domain your-domain.com (need to be registered at Route 53, otherwise it will not work)
+- copilot app init --domain your-domain.com (you need to be registered your domain at Route 53, otherwise it will not work)
 - copilot init
 - copilot env init --name test --profile "your-custom-aws-profile-name" --app venia
 - copilot svc deploy --name alb --env test
-    - update a image, css or something else and run the same command.
+    - update an image, CSS or something else and run the same command again.
 The new deploy will automaticly replace the old image without any downtime.
 Tip. have a look in AWS console --> ECS --> Repositories and Task Definitions.
 They will have a update version.

+ps.
+Venia is my application name is choose.
+Pick yours and replace the name at: --app

 Now lets create an 'prod' version
 - copilot env init --name prod --profile "your-custom-aws-profile-name" --app venia
 - copilot svc deploy --name alb --env prod

-Delete a single environment
+Delete an single environment
 - copilot env delete --name test
 - copilot env delete --name prod